 The waterfall

 Waterfall has been known to local people since prehistoric times.
 People of European descent most likely learned about these falls around 1805, when the Lewis and Clark Expedition reached this area.
-Name “Multnomah” originates from the Chinook word which denotes the lower reaches of a river, here – Columbia River.
+The name “Multnomah” originates from the Chinook word which denotes the lower reaches of a river, here – Columbia River.
 First, this word was used to name the Multnomah County and then, around 1860 – also to name the most prominent local waterfall.

 Multnomah Falls are falling over basalt rock which was exposed by one of the gargantuan lake outbursts (Mussoula Floods) which took place here during the Ice Age.
 Waterfalls are fed by spring in the nearby Larch Mountain.
 This spring is an abundant source of water throughout the year.
 Often the stream is supplemented by rainwater and melting snow.

 Waterfall has three main drops.
 The upper one (some 3 m tall) is nicknamed – Little Multnomah and often has not been included in the full height of the falls.
 Soon after this drop comes the tallest (165 m) drop.
-As it hits the ground, follows short run and then the Multnomah Creek makes the final, nearly vertical 21 m tall drop which ends in a plunge pool.
+As it hits the ground, follows a short run, and then the Multnomah Creek makes the final, nearly vertical 21 m tall drop which ends in a plunge pool.

 In 1914 between the two tallest drops of the waterfall was built 14 meters long footbridge.
 It was financed by lumber businessman Simon Benson and is called Benson Footbridge.
-This gracious structure has become an integral part of the breathtaking view on the waterfall, the bridge accentuates the giant size of falls.
+This gracious structure has become an integral part of the breathtaking view of the waterfall, the bridge accentuates the giant size of falls.

 Benson and other influential local people rightly considered that the beautiful landscape of Columbia River Gorge has good tourism potential.
 It seems that Multnomah Falls in a way was a key point in their activities – here started the planning of the first scenic road in the United States, here was built also modern (for its time) hotel – Multnomah Falls Lodge.
 Around the falls was developed a network of footpaths.